 - I moved into a beautiful two bedroom apartment with my sister/best friend and it feels like the sanctuary of my dreams.

-- I said “I love you” to the man that I love, and he said it back.
-We were eating ceviche.
+- I said “I love you” to a man that I loved.

 - I had my TV debut on the Today Show lol.